Skip to main content

 Conclusion

-DevSecOps is a game changer in application security.
+DevSecOps is a game-changer in application security.
 By integrating security into the complete development lifecycle, organizations can develop more secure applications without sacrificing speed and agility expected from today's business.
 Success cases of Netflix, Capital One, and other industry verticals prove that DevSecOps is not a theory—its a proven practice with measurable outcomes.

 As cloud adoption and cyber attacks grow and intensify, organizations embracing DevSecOps will be well-placed to safely protect their applications, information, and consumers and enable competitive differentiation through fast, secure software deployment.